Suyashi3o/CodeAssist-Setup-Guide/README.md

 ssh -i ~/.ssh/id_ed25519 username@<your_external_ip>
 ```

-As mentioned earlier, use {codeassist} for GCP or {root} for other VPS providers.
+- As mentioned earlier, use `codeassist` for GCP or `root` for other VPS providers.
 After executing the command, enter your VPS password if you are on on another vps.
 Your WSL is now connected to your VPS.

 ---